Benjamin Naka-Hasebe Kingsley: Colonize Me

 Colonize Me is Kingsley's second poetry collection.
 The poems in the collection are often based on his real experiences.
 The collection won an Eric Hoffer Award.

 Dēmos: An American Multitude

 Dēmos: An American Multitude was released on March 7, 2021.
 The collection features poems relating to Onondaga, Japanese, Cuban and Appalachian cultures.

 Career

-From 2019 until at least October 21st, 2020, Kingsley worked as an Assistant Professor of English in the College of Arts and Letters at Old Dominion University.
+From 2019 until at least October 21, 2020, Kingsley worked as an Assistant Professor of English in the College of Arts and Letters at Old Dominion University.

+He currently works as a professor at Kalamazoo College.

 Personal life

 Kingsley grew up in Indiana, Pennsylvania.
 His parents were both factory workers at a True Temper wheelbarrow factory.

-In August 2017, during the time which he was writing Dēmos, Kingsley claims that he was assaulted by a police officer in Harrisburg, Pennsylvania.
+In August 2017, during the time which he was writing Dēmos, Kingsley was assaulted by a police officer in Harrisburg, Pennsylvania.
 According to Kingsley, he was maced by a police officer without reason on the street at night.
 He then stumbled into oncoming traffic, before going to a local pizza shop, where patrons helped clear his eyes with water.
+He was comforted by the presence of his friend.